 Personal hygiene measures, such as avoiding people who are coughing or sneezing and frequent hand-washing, may prevent flu infection.
 Those who aren’t health professionals should avoid contact with sick people.
 People who get sick with flu symptoms should stay home.
 If a physician prescribes Tamiflu or Relenza for the treatment the novel H1N1 virus, you may bring the prescription to select Meijer Pharmacies to be filled free of charge.
-For a more information regarding this program and a list of participating locations please view the Press Release.

 Existing vaccines against the seasonal flu provide no protection against the novel H1N1 virus.
 A vaccine for the virus has been in development for months and is anticipated to be available sometime in November 2009.
 It is estimated that three billion doses of the vaccine will be produced and distributed to combat the virus.
 Please visit the Michigan Department of Community Health or the Oakland County Health Division websites for more information regarding vaccination for the novel H1N1 virus.